Trapping and commutative Boolean networks: Commutative networks

 \paragraph{Classification of asynchronous graphs}

 The pinnacle of the study of commutative Boolean networks in \cite{BGT20} is a full classification of the asynchronous graphs of commutative networks.
 We give an overview of the classification below, and guide the reader to \cite{BGT20} for more detail.
-The classification takes three main steps: arrangements, arrangement networks, union of arrangement networks.
+The classification takes three main steps: arrangement, arrangement network, and union of arrangement networks.

 First, a family of subcubes $\mathcal{X}$ is called an \Define{arrangement} if $Y := \bigcap_{X \in \mathcal{X}} X$ is a non-empty subcube.
 We denote the \Define{content} of $X$ by $\hat{\mathcal{X}} := \bigcup_{X \in \mathcal{X}} X$.
 We say $i \in [n]$ is a \Define{free dimension} of $\mathcal{X}$ if, for any $x \in \hat{\mathcal{X}}$, $y = (\neg x_i, x_{-i}) \in \hat{\mathcal{X}}$ as well.
 Six examples of arrangements are displayed below.